Fushimi, Nagoya

 Fushimi (伏見) is an area located in Nishiki, Naka-ku, Nagoya, central Japan.

 History

 It was originally called Fushimi-chō (伏見町), which was abolished as an official administrative unit in 1966.
-Located next to it to the west is Funairi-chō.
+Funairi-chōis located immediately to the west.
 The nearest station is Fushimi Station on the Nagoya Municipal Subway.
 The Fushimi Underground Shopping Street extends along the railway line from the ticket gate.
 Fukuromachi-dori (長者町繊維街) at the northern part of the station was bustling with textile stores after the war.
 Today, there are shops selling textiles, clothing, and miscellaneous goods, as well as interior shops and cafes.
 The area around the station is a financial and office district.
 There are also theatres, museums, and science museums.